algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Remove the key from the RedBlackTree.
+     * Remove the key from the RedBlackTreeMap.
      *
      * @param key, the key to be removed
      */